 Which essential oils to use?

 I only use essential oils from Young Living.
 They are truly the best in the world!
 You have to use double the amount of other, cheaper essential oils to get the same scent and therapeutic power and many essential oils on the market aren’t even effective (because I’ve tried many of them) for improving health issues.
 I’ve used Young Living’s oils for years to help keep my family healthy, and haven’t been disappointed yet!
+I also use them in tons of my natural cleaning, laundry and beauty products like these natural makeup remover wipes.
 Learn more about them here.

 Optional – 4-6 drops total of any of the following essential oils: